jonnor/ESC-CNN-microcontroller/report/report.md

 FastGRNN[@FastGRNN] (2018) is a Gated Recurrent Neural Network designed for fast inference on audio tasks on microcontrollers.
-It uses a simplified gating architecture with residual connection, and uses a three-stage training schedule that forces weights to be quantized in a sparse and low-rank fashion.
+It uses a simplified gating architecture with residual connection and a three-stage training schedule that forces weights to be quantized in a sparse and low-rank fashion.
 When evaluated on Google Speech Command Set (12 classes), their smallest model of 5.5 KB achieved 92% accuracy